GerardWassink/linux_goodies/README.md

 ## Network stuff
 TCP/IP networks can be a hand full.
 There's a lot of tools and utilities to handle them.
-Just to apply and further my knwoledge about them, I created a couple of tools, in bash script.
+Just to apply and further my knowledge about them, I created a couple of tools, in bash script.

 Following are the ranges of Class A, B, and C Internet addresses, each with an example address: